 Such systems can enable insurers to more rapidly process new applications and assess risk while lowering the cost of issuing policies.

-Through a Software as a Service (SaaS) licensing and delivery alternative, the software capabilities are made available as a service—using the Internet to access the software in the cloud—with costs assessed on a per use basis.
+Through a Software as a Service (SaaS) licensing and delivery alternative, the software capabilities are made available as a service—using the Internet to access the software in the cloud—with costs assessed on a per-use basis.
 Thus, insurers do not have to acquire hardware, nor deal with costly software upgrades and maintenance costs.
-They can simply subscribe to a shared infrastructure and shared help desk services.
+They can simply subscribe to shared infrastructure and shared help desk services.

 Across the industry, automated systems are delivering impressive benefits, including:

-1. Faster cycle times – The automated system facilitates more rapid processing of new applications by using real-time validations, systematic ordering as well as receipt of requirements and automated workflows, resulting in faster close rates.
-By leveraging an existing infrastructure and out-of-the-box functionality carriers achieve shorter and more cost-effective implementation projects.
+- Faster cycle times – The automated system facilitates more rapid processing of new applications by using real-time validations, systematic ordering as well as receipt of requirements, and automated workflows, resulting in faster close rates.
+By leveraging existing infrastructure and out-of-the-box functionality carriers achieve shorter and more cost-effective implementation projects.

-2. Improved accuracy – The rules-based decision engine used by these automated systems also significantly improve the accuracy of the new business and underwriting process.
+- Improved accuracy – The rules-based decision engine used by these automated systems also significantly improves the accuracy of the new business and underwriting process.

-4. More Scalable – As an insurer grows in terms of products, markets and customers, a SaaS licensing product grows with it.
-It eliminates the need to make expensive additional purchase of hardware nor deal with expensive software upgrades and maintenance costs.
-They subscribe to a shared infrastructure and a shared help desk service.
+- More Scalable – As an insurer grows in terms of products, markets, and customers, a SaaS licensing product grows with it.
+It eliminates the need to make expensive additional purchases of hardware nor deal with expensive software upgrades and maintenance costs.
+They subscribe to shared infrastructure and a shared help desk service.

 Improve Policy Administration with SaaS

 SaaS gives companies an alternative to buying, building, and maintaining their own IT infrastructures despite lengthy installation times and exponential costs.
 Now, they can plug in and subscribe to services built on shared infrastructure via the Internet.